Religious Education

 Paper 1: (37.5%) Written exam - 1.5 hours

-Fundamental Catholic Theology (Theme 1: Origins and Meaning Theme 2: Good and Evil) -
+Fundamental Catholic Theology (Theme 1: Origins and Meaning Theme 2: Good and Evil) studied in Y10, examined in Y11

 Paper 2: (37.5%) Written exam - 1.5 hours

-Applied Catholic Theology (Theme 3: Life and Death Theme 4: Sin and Forgiveness) studied -and examined in Y11 (1hr 30mins)
+Applied Catholic Theology (Theme 3: Life and Death Theme 4: Sin and Forgiveness) studied and examined in Y11 (1hr 30mins)

 Paper 3: (25%) Written paper - 1 hour